hmrc/mdtp-dog-team-apprentice/tasks/dom-manipulation.md

 Goal
 ----
 Produce a functioning podcast client app using only javascript techniques.
 Do not use any frameworks.
+Do not use any boilerplate code.
 The end result should be HTML, CSS and JS files only.

 Stretch goal
 ------------